A widespread rapidly developing skin eruption sometimes resembling psoriasis.

 This is a common condition which is thought to be due to a viral infection.
-Patients develop a widespread , slightly scaly rash which can look like either eczema
+Patients develop a widespread , slightly scaly rash which can look like either eczema or psoriasis.

 The clue to this condition is the fact that it tends to appear initially as just one or two inflamed patches somewhere on the skin which lasts for about two weeks before the rest of the skin becomes involved with the rash.